coreos/vault-operator/doc/user/vault.md

 1. Ensure that a Vault node is terminated.

-   A Vault node has already been terminated in the [Automated failover](#automated-failover) section.
+   Follow the instructions to terminate a Valut node in the [Automated failover](#automated-failover) section.

 2. Verify that a new Vault node is created: